Data Analytics & AI9 minute read

 Does the Project Align With Organizational Strategy and Goals?

 AI projects aligned with strategic goals offer opportunities for true cost reduction, innovation acceleration, and ROI enhancement, transforming business operations and positioning organizations for sustained growth and success in a rapidly evolving marketplace.
-Recently, my team worked with an AI executive at a chemical manufacturer where the CEO had mandated margin improvements.
-We narrowed our focus to identify AI projects in pricing and supply chain that would significantly impact the margins on deals—from finding areas where products were priced too low to reducing inefficiencies in the supply chain.
+I recall a time when my team at Toptal worked with an AI executive at a chemical manufacturer where the CEO had mandated margin improvements.
+We narrowed the focus to identify AI projects in pricing and supply chain that would significantly impact the margins on deals—from finding areas where products were priced too low to reducing inefficiencies in the supply chain.
 Focusing on the strategic business goals allowed the executive to get buy-in and budget to implement several AI initiatives, even while other business units in the organization faced cuts.

 What Are the Opportunity Costs?